microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> A new XAML language feature that allows read-only collection-typed properties to be edited by providing a comma-delimited list (or parentheses and comma-delimited for nested lists).
-In terms of Grid, this means that ColumnDefinitions and RowDefinitions properties are  able to be defined by providing a list of Width values and list of Height values, respectively.
-However, this feature is also applicable to other scenarios within the XAML language where collection-typed read-only properties are updated (see Remarks for examples of such scenarios).
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> A new XAML language feature that allows read-only collection-type properties to be created by assigning the CreateFromString attribute.
+The CreateFromString attribute will allow these read-only collection-type properties to be defined/created from a comma-delimited string.
+In terms of Grid, this means that the ColumnDefinitions and RowDefinitions properties are able to be defined by providing a comma-delimited string of ColumnDefinitions (Width values) and a comma-delimited string of RowDefinitions (Height values), respectively.
+However, this feature is also applicable to other scenarios within the XAML language where collection-typed read-only properties are created (see Remarks for examples of such scenarios).

-In order to support this language feature in Grid, a mechanism will need to be put in place that allows ColumnDefinition and RowDefinition objects to be createable from a string value.
-The CreateFromString attribute will be defined for ColumnDefintion/RowDefinition objects so it allows them to be created by providing a width/height value as a string.
+In order to support this language feature in Grid, a mechanism is needed that allows ColumnDefinition and RowDefinition objects to be createable from their Width/Height properties, respectively.
+To achieve this, the content property of ColumnDefinition is set to the Width property, and the content property of RowDefinition is set to the Height property.
+Developers can assign a comma-delimited string of integers to the ColumnDefinitions property, and each of those integers is parsed as a Width values, creating a ColumnDefinition (and the same applies to RowDefinition with Height).
 This will be used to make the new syntax (see below) fully functional.

 # Examples